sagemathinc/websocketfs/README.md

 }
 ```

-The functions of `IFilesystem` interface represent SFTP protocol commands and resemble the `fs` module that comes with Node.js.
+- The functions of `IFilesystem` interface represent SFTP protocol commands and
+  resemble the `fs` module that comes with Node.js.
-The SFTP client object implements this interface (and other useful wrapper methods).
+- The SFTP client object implements this interface (and other useful wrapper
+  methods).
-The SFTP server object makes instances of this interface accessible by clients.
+- The SFTP server object makes instances of this interface accessible by
+  clients.

-This package comes with an implementation of 'virtual filesystem' that uses `fs` to make parts of the local filesystem accessible to SFTP clients.
+This package comes with an implementation of 'virtual filesystem' that uses `fs`
+to make parts of the local filesystem accessible to SFTP clients.
+However, you
-However, you can easily implement a custom virtual filesystem and use it instead of the built-in one - just supply an instance of `IFilesystem` to SFTP server's constructor as `filesystem' option.
+can easily implement a custom virtual filesystem and use it instead of the
+built-in one - just supply an instance of `IFilesystem` to SFTP server's
+constructor as `filesystem' option.

 ## Future
 List of things I would like to add soon:
 - More powerful API
 - More unit tests
 - Even more unit tests
 - Better documentation
 - SFTP/WS to SFTP/SSH proxy

+## Contributors
+- Guy Elsmore-Paddock at Inveniem